micahvdk/dotfiles/README.md

     GIT_AUTHOR_EMAIL=
     EDITOR=

-Set editor to one of atom, vscode, sublime or vim
+Set `EDITOR` to one of atom, vscode, sublime or vim

 5. Sign into the mac app store.
 You need to do this manually via the App Store application prior to running the installation script otherwise dependencies will not install correctly.